 The identification of campus security authorities happens through a collaborative process with campus partners utilizing the definition provided by the Department of Education (ED).
 ED states that, if the function of a position lends to playing a significant role in student life and campus activities, they are considered to be campus security authorities.

-Once identified, campus security authorities are invited to the Clery Act: CSA training offered throughout the year, both in-person and virtual training options are provided.
+Once identified, campus security authorities are invited to the Clery Act: CSA training that is offered throughout the year, both in-person and virtual training options are provided.
 Campus security authorities are expected to complete the training once per calendar year.

 The function of a CSA is to immediately report crimes and incidents to Public Safety.